 DFF does not accept applications from applicants who in the two years prior to sending an application have been found guilty of research misconduct by the Danish Committee on Research Misconduct, cf. Act 383 of 26 April 2017 on research misconduct, etc.

 5.1.4 Who should submit the application

-The application must be submitted by the researcher responsible for the project and responsible to DFF in relation to the submitted project (main applicant).
+The researcher responsible for the project and responsible to DFF in relation to the submitted project (main applicant) must submit the application.

 5.2 APPLICATION FORM